LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/primer_removal.rst

 Introduction
 ============

 When performing demultiplexing, **cutadapt** removed the indices from our samples.
 You can check this using the ``grep`` command from the previous tutorial.
 Alternatively, you can use the following command to explore the length distribution of the sequences.
-Run this on a pre- and post- demultiplexed file.
+Run this twice, on a raw sequence FASTQ file and demultiplexed FASTQ file.

 .. parsed-literal::